3mdeb/96boards-docs-wiki/LatestSnapshots.md

 For most users a board can be “recovered” from a software failure by reloading the operating system using the instructions provided above.
 However, if the primary bootloader in the eMMC flash memory has been corrupted then the bootloader will need to be re-installed.
 This section describes how to reinstall the primary bootloader.

+IMPORTANT NOTE:<br/>
+Note that for this release you MUST first update the primary bootloader using the information in this section.
+This is because the original closed source bootloader has been superseded by an open source UEFI bootloader for the HiKey board.

 **Preparation**

 Download the following files onto a Linux PC: